4ndybuk/TicketManager/README.md

    ```
    $ pip install -r requirements.txt
    ```
-4. Create an .env file in your project directory for initilasing the database
+4. Create an .env file in your project directory for initialising the database
    ```
    $ touch ./.env   (bash)
    $ type nul > .env    (Windows)